 - Varicose Veins from Pregnancy

 In pregnancy, varicose veins are caused by increased blood pressure.
 As the pregnancy progresses, the uterus increases in size, putting pressure on the large vein on the right side of the body known as the inferior vena cava.
 The pressure is transferred to the veins in the lower limbs, causing them to bulge.
-During pregnancy, blood volume tends to increase, adding pressure to the veins.
-The veins’ primary role is to return blood to the heart from all body parts.
-Veins located at the legs usually work against gravity, causing additional pressure to the vessels.
-A buildup of blood in veins results in varicose veins.
+During pregnancy, blood volume increases, adding pressure to the veins.
+The veins’ primary role is to return blood from all body parts to the heart.
+Veins at the legs usually work against gravity, causing additional pressure to the vessels.
+A build-up of blood in veins results in varicose veins.

 Hormonal changes during pregnancy can also lead to varicose veins.
 Elevated progesterone levels, the hormone that maintains pregnancy, can cause dilated veins as a mechanism of facilitating the physiological changes that result from pregnancy.